nramenta/flow/README.md

 - `Loader::RECOMPILE_ALWAYS`: Always recompile whenever possible.

 The default mode is `Loader::RECOMPILE_NORMAL`.
-If a template has never been compiled, the `Loader` will compile it once regardless of what the current mode is.
+If a template has never been compiled, or the compiled PHP file is missing, the `Loader` will compile it once regardless of what the current mode is.

 Any reference to template files outside the `source` directory is considered to be an error.